 This is because weigela bloom on wood that it is a year old.
 The wood that grows this year will bloom next year.
 Pruning weigelas after blooming means that you will pruning before the blooming wood has a chance to grow.

 Trimming Weigela to Control Size

 It is common to prune weigela bushes in order to keep them a certain size.
 With this method of pruning weigela bushes, get a mental picture of how you would like the weigela to look like when you are done.
 Then, you can trim off branches as needed to create that shape.

-You can cut back any one branch of the weigela by 1/3 each season if you are looking to control size.
-Also, make sure that when you prune weigela branches that you cut them back to a point where 2 branches meet.
+You can cut back any one branch of the weigela by one-third each season if you are looking to control size.
+Also, make sure that when you prune weigela branches that you cut them back to a point where two branches meet.

 When trimming weigelas, you can use either hand trimmers or hedge clippers.
 But, be aware that weigelas trimmed with hedge clippers will not be as full as those that are hand pruned.

 Pruning Weigelas for Rejuvenation

 Weigelas look best if they are mostly made up of young wood.
 This means that it is a good idea to remove old wood every few years.
 This process is called rejuvenation.
 If you are pruning weigela bushes for rejuvenation, find the branches of the bush that are old and woody.
 Typically, you are looking for branches 1 ½ inches thick or bigger.
 Trim these older branches out from their base on the weigela plant.

-When doing rejuvenation, do not trim more than a 1/3 of the branches out from the bush.
-If the weigela bush is made up of more than a 1/3 of these older, thicker branches, then only remove a 1/3 of the weigela shrub and plan on repeating the process next year.
+When doing rejuvenation, do not trim more than one-third of the branches out from the bush.
+If the weigela bush is made up of more than one-third of these older, thicker branches, then only remove one-third of the weigela shrub and plan on repeating the process next year.